 The name, address, and telephone number of the credit reporting agency (CRA) that provided the report should be given to you by the one who denied your credit, housing, insurance, or a job because of a credit report.
 You have the right to request a free report within 60 days if a company denies you credit based on the report, under the Fair Credit Reporting Act (FCRA).

 Your credit report can be fixed if it contains some inaccurate or incomplete information:

 - You have to contact both the credit reporting agency and the company who provided the information to the CRA.

 - Inform the CRA, in writing about the information you believe is inaccurate.
 Copy of all correspondence should be kept.

 Some companies may promise to repair or fix your credit with an upfront fee but there is no way to remove the negative information mentioned in your credit report if it is accurate.

 Credit Reporting Agencies

 The company whose work is to gather all the information about where you live and work, how you pay your bills, whether you have been sued, arrested, or filed for bankruptcy or not is called as credit reporting agency(CRA).
-All this information is clearly mentioned and combined together in a credit report given by the agency.
+All this information is clearly mentioned and combined in a credit report given by the agency.
 Your credit report will be sold to creditors, employers, insurers, and others by the agency.
 The reports are used by these companies to make decisions about extending credit, jobs, and insurance policies are given to you.

-According to the law, you are entitled to get a free copy of your credit report from each of the major credit reporting agencies (Equifax, Experian, and TransUnion) through AnnualCreditReport in every twelve months.
+According to the law, you are entitled to get a free copy of your credit report from each of the major credit reporting agencies (Equifax, Experian, and TransUnion) through AnnualCreditReport every twelve months.
 This website is the only one which is authorized by the government to provide you with free copies of your credit report

 Also, read the related topic: Average Credit Score